-- Roof shingles and tiles can be slippery; be mindful as you walk on the roof. - Be careful stepping on soft or weak spots in the roof to avoid falling through. - Be aware of tree branches, power lines, and unstable ladders.
+- Roof shingles and tiles can be slipper; be mindful as you walk on the roof. - Be careful stepping on soft of weak spots in the roof to avoid falling through. - Be aware of tree branches, power lines, and unstable ladders.